 Newhart: We're very similar, we're from the Midwest, we kinda hold- DON'T GO, JOHNNY!!!
 DON'T GO, JOHNNY!!!

 - Must Have Nicotine: Due to the changing views towards smoking, Carson eventually stopped smoking on screen.
 That didn't mean he stopped smoking on set.
-He would hold a lit cigarette on his lap and take discrete puffs whenever the monitor showed that he wasn't in the shot, exhaling upwards to keep the smoke from showing on screen.
+He would hold a lit cigarette on his lap and take discreet puffs whenever the monitor showed that he wasn't in the shot, exhaling upwards to keep the smoke from showing on screen.
 His desk even had a special fan installed to draw away the smoke from his hidden cigarette.

 - Off the Rails: